-- (a) The Applicant shall pay all direct administrative costs incurred as a result of annexation investigation, evaluation and proceedings. - (b) Before annexation is initiated or District funds expended on a given annexation, the Applicant shall deliver a deposit sufficient to pay for all routine costs of annexation as calculated and requested in writing by the District after preliminary review of the annexation proposal. - (c) In the event annexation is commenced but not completed and funds are advanced by the Applicant, but not expended, such funds shall be refunded to the Applicant.
+- (a) The Applicant shall pay all direct administrative costs incurred as a result of annexation investigation, evaluation and proceedings. - (b) Before annexation is initiated or District funds expended on a given annexation, the Applicant shall deliver a deposit sufficient to pay for all routine costs of annexation as calculated and requested in writing by the District after preliminary review of the annexation proposal. - (c) In the event annexation is commenced but not completed and funds are advanced by the Applicant, all unexpended funds shall be refunded to the Applicant upon request or after five years from the date Calleguas received the deposit, whichever comes first.